 - 1. Application for Admission.
-The application is available at www.applytexas.org. - ACT or SAT scores sent directly from the testing agency.
+The application is available at www.applytexas.org. - 2.
+ACT or SAT scores sent directly from the testing agency.
 The UTRGV school code is ACT 6991 and SAT 6568. - 3.
 A high school transcript that indicates diploma type, class rank, class size and GPA. - 4.
 Official college transcripts from all colleges and universities attended.
 Transcripts must be sent directly from the institution(s) attended electronically or by mail or may be hand delivered as long as the document is in a sealed envelope from the institution.
 Students who are currently enrolled at another institution should request a transcript to be sent with the coursework completed to date, followed by a final transcript to be sent upon completion of the current semester.
-Only coursework or degrees earned at an institution accredited by a regional accrediting association will be recognized.

-5. Documents required after admission follow: Advancement placement scores if applicable.
+Only coursework or degrees earned at an institution accredited by a regional accrediting association will be recognized. - Documents required after admission follow: Advancement placement scores if applicable.
 Texas Success Initiative (TSI) approved test scores or proof of exemption for students who plan to enroll in college-level coursework.
 Test scores from approved TSI exams or TSI exemption will not be used as a basis for admission, but will be used to determine placement.
+Medical records documenting Meningitis Vacation(s) will not be used for admission purposes, but is a requirement for enrollment.
+Official final high school transcript is required to be on file and is a supporting document for financial aid.